rks101/frauds-still-happen/README.md

 # frauds-still-happen
 Financial Fraud still happens around us.
+You may have come across news of such incidents.
 They can result in monetary loss and spoil the peace of mind.
-How do we detect and deal with such fraudulent issues in digital space?
+How do we detect and analyze such fraudulent issues in digital space?

-## Email/message as Spam
+## Emails/messages as Spam

 _Email has been a honeypot for fraud for a fairly long time._ Fraud can start with a simple-looking [email message](https://github.com/rks101/frauds-still-happen/blob/main/aos_1.pdf) in your mailbox.
 See the uploaded files in this repository.
 This can be triggered on user messaging apps such as SMS, WhatsApp, Telegram, etc., usually with a link.
 Fraudsters can harvest emails and mobile numbers in bulk from several online/offline sources and spray messages with one of these attack vectors.

 Be aware of such emails (see sample aos_1.pdf) promising quick gains, asking to confirm financial transactions or bank account details - including OTP/PIN and details printed on the cards.
 Financial fraud still happens through email or Spam.
 How do we deal with such issues?
+Let us understand with attached sample aos_1.pdf

 a) When you look carefully, see the mis-spellings (downlaod) and occasionally capitalized letters in the email/message text.
 Is it suspicious?